Efficient implementation of quantum signal processing via the adiabatic-impulse model: REVIEW OF quantum signal processing AND adiabatic-impulse model

 Another important QSP sequence is BB1 (Broadband~1) \cite{WIMPERIS1994221}.
 It is a robust composite pulse sequence used in NMR to correct amplitude errors in RF pulses.
-It is particularly useful for achieving high-fidelity spin manipulations, even when the RF field strength is not perfectly calibrated.
-To perform the BB1 sequence, we use
+This is particularly useful for achieving high-fidelity spin manipulations, even when the RF field strength is not perfectly calibrated.
+Following Ref.~\cite{martyn2021grand} we consider BB1 with a phase sequence